Polish Cake Recipe – Pani Walewska

-But, if that alone doesn’t, the thick layer of creamy custard in the middle sure will.
+But, if that alone doesn’t do the trick, the thick layer of creamy custard in the middle sure will.
 Cold, out of the fridge, with a hot cup of coffee this Blitz Torte – type cake is a dream!

 I created this delicious cake as a play on the Polish Pani Walewska cake, a polish dessert that has smitten my whole family ever since the first time we tried it.